roni96007/Internship/Worksheet 7/readme.txt

-All of the answers in a pdf file named worksheet 7.pdf
+All of the answers in a pdf file named worksheet no 7.pdf